The Little Chai Wala_ The Encounter

 This scene caught my attention in and between the crowds.

-I am not very sure of his age, but the first look on his face made me assume he as young as five or six.
+I am not very sure of his age, but the first look on his face made me assume he must be seven or so.

-I went nearer to him, and I noticed through his over cautious steps that he maybe very new to his job as a chai wala.
+I went closer to him, and noted through his over cautious steps that maybe this is his new job as a chai wala.

-That fear feeling of dropping the lunch that was in his hands can be read right on his forehead through the shrink lines and eye wrinkles.
+The fear feeling of dropping the lunch on his hands can be read right on his forehead through the shrink lines and eye wrinkles.

 He shrugged every time he made an attempt to cross the road .

-He failed several times , because he was too scared with the "might drop my lunch" feeling.
+He failed several times , because he was too scared with the "might drop the lunch" feeling.

-He might lost his only job if he prove himself careless.
+He might lose his only job, if he prove himself careless.

 He had to deliver the lunch safe on to the other side of the road to the shop keeper.